Getting gifts for people you care about is challenging, especially if you want to get them a minimalist gift!

 7. Take a dance class together ($15-$100): No matter your skill level, dancing is a ton of fun!
 Why not get out of your comfort zone and take a class together?
 Casual classes typical start at around $15 and go all the way up to $100.

 9. Buy a book (0.99c – $30): Quick game – how many books have you read that you own?
-Now how many books have you read out of the ones that were given to you from a friend?
-I know for me, I’ve probably read 90% of the books that have been gifted to me from friends and family, whilst I’ve read about 40% of the total books that I own.
+Now, how many books have you read out of the ones that were given to you from a friend?
+I know for me, I’ve probably read 90% of the books that have been gifted to me from friends and family, while I’ve read about 40% of the total books that I own.
 It just goes to show that buying a book close to your heart for a friend can be powerful.

 11. BYO food party ($20-$60): A minimalist gift doesn’t just have to come from you.
 Why don’t you get your closest mutual friends involved and host a BYO food party?
 This is a great way to surprise your friend with a variety of food and good company.

-12. Purchase an astrology reading ($100): Gifting an astrology reading is definitely something a little different and perhaps unexpected.
+12. Purchase an astrology reading ($100): Gifting an astrology reading is something a little different and perhaps unexpected.
 Even if your friend or family member does not know much about astrology, they would at least be intrigued.
-I mean, who doesn’t want to know more about themselves and what the future may hold?
+I mean, who doesn’t want to know more about themselves and what their future may hold?

 14. Concert tickets ($100): Depending on the artist, you can pick up concert tickets for $50 per person.
 This doesn’t have to be limited to music.
 This could be a comedy show, dance performance or any other type of concert.

 15. Buy a massage session ($60-$100): Doesn’t matter if you’re male, female, old, young, healthy or unhealthy, just about anyone could benefit from a nourishing massage.
-Make sure you pick your therapist wisely so you ensure the best possible experience.
+Make sure you pick your therapist wisely, so you ensure the best possible experience.